Symptoms of a Bad Fuel Injector

 Another way to avoid clogging is using premium high-quality gasoline.
 The cheap gasoline blends have added detergents and additives which cause clogging.
 Moreover, if you find out that the fuel injector is dirty, have it serviced professionally through ultrasonic cleaning to remove all the debris.
 This is comparatively cheaper than spending $300 on a new fuel injector.

 Another cheap way to save and clean your fuel injectors is to use an injector cleaner that you are pouring into your fuel tank.
-You can find these for a very low cost at Amazon here:
+You can find these at a very low cost at Amazon here:

 Most of the modern engines use high-tech sensors and computers which adjust the fuel mixture even if the fuel injector isn’t functioning properly.
 Thus, early symptoms of clogging can go unnoticed.
 The best way to check is by manually inspecting the condition of the fuel injector.